JuliaFolds/Transducers.jl/README.md

 mapfoldl(xf, +, 1:40)
 ```

-However, the formalization of the transducers is quite different from
+However, the protocol used for the transducers is quite different from
 iterators and resulting in a better performance for complex
 compositions.